abend0c1/jam/README.md

         /*

-    The particular z/OS utility program chosen to perform the copy function depends on the operands (and may not be your preferred utility, but all is not lost).
+    The particular z/OS utility program chosen to perform the copy function depends on the operands (and may not be your preferred utility, but all is not lost...see below).
 For example,

         ..copy ~/my.file ~/some/path/some.file